 The garden had obviously been designed at some stage but the sharp edges and hard landscaping made it completely unusable for a family with two young children.
 There was also a lot of unused parking space to the rear of the property, which we all felt could be put to better use.
 The clients had a lot of requirements for a fairly small space so thorough planning was essential to get everything to flow.
 The modern garden office helped to form part of the rear boundary with the rest being extended into the parking area to make the vegetable garden.
 Smooth porcelain paved pathways enable the children to ride their trikes, with the same paving being used on the patio dining area.
 An area of lawn provides more space for play including a sunken trampoline surrounded by hardy grasses to help it blend into the space.
 The planting is in a bold palette of purples, green and white, with some orange to complement the copper tones in the paving.
 It features various grasses, Kniphofia, Salvias, Geums and Irises, as well as other herbaceous perennials and bulbs to bring colour and interest throughout the year and attract to wildlife.
-These pictures were taken just after planting.
-There will be more later this year once things have had a chance to grow.
+The first photos were taken in spring, followed by some later images showing the summer planting.
 The final images show the garden as it was before the transformation.

 "From first contact to completion Rebecca was professional, friendly and easy to work with.
 She came up with a design that ticked all of our boxes that wasn’t just functional, but attractive and worked from a design point of view without feeling crowded.
 When my wife and I first saw the original concept plan we both knew we’d made the right decision picking Rebecca."